th0114nd/hfhom/README.md

       up if the quadratic form is not negative definite.

 ### Options ###
-Under the `Options` menu, there are two global options, `Show quadratic form` and `Condense correction terms`.
+Under the `Options` menu, there are three global options, `Print quadratic form`, `Print H_1(Y) type', and `Condense correction terms`.
 Additionally, there are the submenus `Double branched cover` and `Plumbed 3-manifolds`, which only affect those input methods, respectively.
 If an option starts with "Print", it will print additional information in the correction terms window.
 If an option starts with "Show", it will open a new window.

 * __Global Options__
 If the `quadratic form` option is checked, the quadratic form